 TLC volunteers gather at Restoration Work Days throughout the year to cut invasive brush species (such as buckthorn and honeysuckle), to pull invasive plants such as garlic mustard, and to burn the vegetation on properties in a way that enhances the growth of native species.
 TLC's Restoration Volunteers receive on the job training from experienced land managers!

-To receive email notice of future Work Days, please contact Linda Balek (click here to send her an email).
+To receive email notice of future Work Days, please contact Melissa Hormann.

-Information about upcoming Restoration Work Days can be found here.
+Information about upcoming Restoration Work Days can be found on our events calendar here.